Azure/ADX-in-a-Day-Lab2/README.md

 | summarize count() by bin(Timestamp, 10m), Component
 ```

-Query 2: Parameterize (Add Timefilter) and render a Anomaly chart using the following Anomaly detection query.
+Query 2: Parameterize (Add Timefilter) and render an Anomaly chart using the following Anomaly detection query.
+The chart should show values between 2014-03-08T07:00:00 and 2014-03-08T12:00:00.
 ```
 let TimeBuckets = 10m;
 ingestionLogs